 AROO also presents two

 track days each year at Portland International Raceway where members

 have an opportunity to drive their Alfas at speed, on the race track, in

 a non-competitive format.

-AROO keeps its members informed through our monthly newsletter, the Alfa Bits, which is downloadable from this website.
+AROO keeps its members informed through the monthly newsletter, the ALFA BITS, which is downloadable from this website.